What is HTTPS?

 Your SSL certificate is what tells the browser that your website is using a secure transfer protocol and is the site that it claims to be.
 You can think of it as a special, personalized seal on that envelope that lets the recipient know the letter is REALLY from you.

 In the past, this has been more important for sites like banks and e-commerce sites that handle sensitive information.
 Recently, Google has been pushing for this to become the norm for all sites across the web.

 Why is HTTPS/SSL important for ad earnings?

-Google requires that sites load over HTTPS in order the use the SafeFrame feature in their ad technology.
+Google requires that sites load over HTTPS in order to use the SafeFrame feature in their ad technology.
 SafeFrame adds an array of features to the ads that protect your site and readers from any potential bad ads.
 If SafeFrame isn’t able to run on your ads, it can cause ad quality and performance issues.

 HTTPS is important to keep your ads earning well and is required at AdThrive.